 The late Ralph Tallo, Father of Nick Tallo (who plays Jack, The Biker with Seltzer Bottle in the movie itself) appears as the Grey Suited Zombie who attacks Stephen outside the abandoned airport chart house, who Stephen ends up wrestling with, and then Stephen defeats him by hitting him on the head with a sledgehammer.

 The other Bikers besides Blades and Sledge have names.
-Including Mousey, The Tommy-Gun Biker riding in sidecar (played by the late Larry Vaira who had also worked as the Biker wrangler and kept The Pagans Motorcycle Club in line during their scenes in the movie) (His name is mentioned by Blades during the scene when the Bikers and their girlfriends are about to break into Monroeville Mall during the scene where Pasquale Buba's Serape Biker says to Blades; "Let's go blow the God damn Lock!" then Blades responds "Hey Mousey's go the Machine Gun!"), Moonbaby (played by Marty Schiff), Blades' Sidekick (his real name is Charlie.
-But his name is never mentioned in the movie.
-And in the original script during the scene where he and Blades are about to catch Peter, Blades would say "Charlie?...
+Including Mousey, The Tommy-Gun Biker riding in sidecar (played by the late Larry Vaira who had also worked as the Biker wrangler and kept The Pagans Motorcycle Club in line during their scenes in the movie) (His name is mentioned by Blades during the scene when the Bikers and their girlfriends are about to break into Monroeville Mall during the scene where Pasquale Buba's Serape Biker says to Blades; "Let's go blow the God damn Lock!" then Blades responds "Hey Mousey's got the Machine Gun!"), Moonbaby (played by Marty Schiff), Blades' Sidekick (his real name is Charlie.
+But his name is never mentioned in the mov ie. And in the original script during the scene where he and Blades are about to catch Peter, Blades would say "Charlie?...
 Hit the gates...We gotta get that Sniper".), Jack, the Seltzer Bottle Biker who is also one of the Biker Leader's (Radio Operator wearing Helmet) Lieutenants (played by Nick Tallo) (Blades hollers his name out "Hey Jack!", and then Jack throws him the seltzer bottle during the scene when the Bikers have their Pie fight with the Zombies and spray seltzer water in their faces and mouths.
 And then we hear Blades holler out his name again "HEY JACK!" during the scene when Peter starts shooting at The Biker Intruders and he ends up blasting Blades' seltzer bottle.
-And then Blades, Jack, Sledge, and Moonbaby run upstairs to find out who the person is who is shooting at them), Butchie, the Wild Haired, Bearded Biker riding Chopper Bike with Sidecar, Mousey's rider (played by Butchie, who then then worked as one of the art department crew members for the Night of the Living Dead remake where he also appeared in a Biker cameo at the very end of the movie where the towns people celebrate the killing of Zombies at the bonfire), Mary known as Chickie, the Blonde Biker Chick (wearing long earrings) driving the Gang's Van (played by the lovely Barbara Lifsher who worked also worked as The Set Decorator for the movie) (but her name is never mentioned in the movie.
-But only in the original 11-Chapter Book by Suzanna Sparrow and George A. Romero), Timmy, the Biker who takes the TV Set for a minute and just as a friend of his asks him; "Hey Man, what the Hell you gonna watch on that thing?!" then he replies "I don't know man" then he throws it down and calls out to Sledge; "Hey Sledge!" then Sledge tosses him the Sledgehammer and Timmy breaks it to pieces (but his name is never mentioned in the movie), and Old Nick, The Biker in Santa Claus Suit (played by our Director, Writer, and Editor, George A. Romero himself) (but his name is never mentioned in the movie.
+And then Blades, Jack, Sledge, and Moonbaby run upstairs to find out who the person is who is shooting at them), Butchie, the Wild Haired, Bearded Biker riding Harley-Davidson Panhead Motorcycle with Sidecar, Mousey's rider (played by Butchie, who then then worked as one of the art department crew members for the Night of the Living Dead (1990) remake where he also appeared in a Biker cameo at the very end of the movie where the towns people celebrate the killing of Zombies at the picnic party),), Pedro, the Sombrero Biker (played by Tony Buba, who also the Sound Man for the movie), Mary known as Chickie, the Blonde Biker Chick (wearing long earrings) driving the Gang's Van (played by the late lovely Barbara Lifsher who worked also worked as The Set Decorator for the movie) (Joe Shelby''s Biker Van Driver character (wearing cowboy hat and glasses) mentions her name just as she is shooting the zombies clawing at her window; "Get em' Mary!
+Come on!".
+Her name is also mentioned in the original 11-Chapter Book by Suzanna Sparrow and George A. Romero), Timmy, the Biker who takes the TV Set for a minute and just as his friend (also played by Butchie) asks him; ''Hey Man, what the Hell you gonna watch on that thing?!" then he replies "I don't know man" then he throws it down and calls out to Sledge; "Hey Sledge!" then Sledge tosses him the Sledgehammer and Timmy breaks it to pieces (but his name is never mentioned in the movie), and Old Nick, The Biker in Santa Claus Suit (played by our Director, Writer, and Editor, George A. Romero himself) (but his name is never mentioned in the movie.
 But only in the original book).

 The trivia items below may give away important plot points.